wcshamblin/DRATS/README.md

-DRATS - Django RESTful API Ticket System
+# DRATS - Django RESTful API Ticket System

+DRATS is a simple ticket system template built in Django.
+Tickets are managed with GET, PUT, POST, and DELETE.